achekhirov/deploy_tool/README.md

 # deploy_tool
-Rewrite the delivery tool from Ilya
+delivery tool with web ui in flask